-FOCUS ON PATHOGENS:
+11. FOCUS ON PATHOGENS:

-NATURAL VS SYNTHETIC
+14. NATURAL VS SYNTHETIC

-PET SPECIFIC DIETS
+15. PET SPECIFIC DIETS

 : Testifying to the silliness of some pet food claims are diets designed for "morning" meals, different shaped nuggets for different breeds, breed specific diets, "indoor" pet diets, and so forth.
 Certainly everyone loves their pet and thinks it is very special.
 They want to do all they can to fulfill its individual needs.
 This has not escaped marketers.
-So, in the quest for a market, they lead consumers to believe that pet foods are capable of being fine tooth tailored to every conceivable pet and circumstance.
-Compare such nonsense, to the sense of what carnivores (your pet) consumes in the wild.
-They all eat basically the same thing, regardless of their age, size, tooth configuration, color of their hair, or time of the day.
+So, in the quest for a market, company's lead consumers to believe that pet foods are capable of being fine tooth tailored to every conceivable pet and circumstance.
+Compare such nonsense to the sense of what carnivores (your pet) consumes in the wild.
+They all eat basically the same thing, regardless of their age, size, species, tooth configuration, color of their hair, or time of the day.
 That is the model to keep in mind.

-FADS OVER FACTS:
+16. FADS OVER FACTS:

-grains, fat, by-products, 4-D meat, garlic, digests, seaweed, ash, meat meal, yeast, menadione, magnesium, and others.
-Popular misconceptions, dubious field reports, selective examination of the scientific and medical literature, and poorly conducted science lie at the base of such beliefs.
-If a pet food company uses such fallacies to promote their products, they either do not understand pet nutrition or desire to play on popular ignorance for financial gain.
-See chapter 10 of The Truth About Pet Foods
+Does the company fear monger about "boogeyman" ingredients?
+Popular misconceptions, dubious field reports, selective examination of the scientific and medical literature, and poorly conducted science lie at the base of most "toxic ingredient" myths.(See chapter 10 of The Truth About Pet Foods

 , The Pet Food Ingredient Game